ojacques/SynthesiaKontrol/README.md

 - [ ] Support Komplete Kontrol MK1 keyboards

 # Acknowledgements
+Thanks to
+- [Nicholas Piegdon](https://github.com/npiegdon) for his dedication to Synthesia, and the great help he provides for his user community
-Thanks to [AnykeyNL](https://github.com/AnykeyNL) to figure out an initial scheme for Komplete Kontrol MK1 USB protocol as well as the structure of an app, and to [Jason Bret](https://github.com/jasonbrent) to have figured out the MK2 version, and the `0x81` endpoint which I use.
+- [AnykeyNL](https://github.com/AnykeyNL) to figure out an initial scheme for Komplete Kontrol MK1 USB protocol as well as the structure of an app
+- [Jason Bret](https://github.com/jasonbrent) to have figured out the MK2 version, and the `0x81` endpoint which I use.